 This is known as task batching, and it’s a great way to save time and become an efficient Pinterest VA.

-What skills do you need to become a virtual assistant?
+What skills do you need to become a Pinterest virtual assistant?

-You can easily learn how to make awesome pins on a free website like Canva or PicMonkey.
+You can easily learn how to make awesome pins on a free websites like Canva or PicMonkey.
 This is how I started creating pins for my own online business.

 Here’s a good way to help you create click-worthy pins: